Jessica-Nnebs/Jessica-Nnebs/README.md

 ## Hello, I'm Jessica Nnebedum 👋
-## A buzzing Junior Frontend Developer in the making
+# A buzzing Junior Frontend Developer in the making

-Here are some ideas to get you started:

 - 📐 A 24 year old Architect (Bsc.) who is looking to switch to a more stable career
 - ⚡ Staying curious and learning-by-doing is what I do best